Chrysalisss/chrysalis/README.md

 start(container)
 ```

-Of course, you can put each component in a separate file.
+Of course, you can put each component in a separate file

 **main.js**
 ```javascript